-The coalition government is reforming the way in which provision and support is made for children and young people with special educational needs and/or disabilities in England.
-New legislation (The Children and Families Act 2014) enacted on the 13th March comes into force from the 1st September 2014.
-A new SEN Code of Practice also accompanies this legislation.
+The special educational needs and/or disabilities in England.
+New legislation (The Children and Families Act 2014) enacted on the 13th March came into force from the 1st September 2014.
+A SEN Code of Practice also accompanies this legislation.
 More details about the reforms and the SEN Code of Practice can be found on the Department for Education's website: www.education.gov.uk/schools/pupilsupport/sen